ed246810/F1-IOS-WIDGET/README.md

 # F1-IOS-WIDGET
 <img src="https://github.com/ed246810/F1-IOS-WIDGET/blob/main/Images/Version%202/Race-Quali%20Countdown-Track%20Img.jpg" width="550" height="260">
+Learn more now with my Youtube video - https://youtu.be/aBVP9NzzzKU

+Subcribe to follow for more updates and deep dives

 ## About
 A iOS Widget that show **upgoming F1 time** of Race/Quali/Sprint time with **weather information**